1 Basic information

 Trading portfolio assets comprise equities, bonds and structured financial products.
 Financial assets held for trading purposes are recorded at fair value.
 Short positions in securities are reported as trading portfolio liabilities at fair value.
 Realised and unrealised gains and losses as well as interest and dividends are recorded in net trading income.

 Derivative financial instruments are valued as positive or negative replacement values corresponding to fair value and are reported in the balance sheet.
 Fair value is calculated on the basis of exchange quotations; in the absence of these, valuation models are employed.
 Derivative financial instruments are held within the LLB Group for hedging and trading purposes.
-If the derivative financial instruments held for hedging purposes do not fulfil the strict IFRS hedge accounting criteria, changes in fair value are recognised, as with derivative financial instruments for trading purposes are recognised in net trading income.
+If the derivative financial instruments held for hedging purposes do not fulfil the strict IFRS hedge accounting criteria, changes in fair value are recognised, as with derivative financial instruments for trading purposes, in net trading income.
 Within the LLB Group, income effects of hedging transactions according to hedge accounting guidelines arise only with the ineffective component, the effects of the effective component neutralise each other.

 If fair value hedge accounting is employed for reasons other than the derecognition of the hedged transaction, the amount, which is reported in the same balance sheet position as the underlying transaction, is amortised over the residual term of the underlying transaction in the income statement.